-- 15.12.
-An application for a tree permit in connection with any of the following shall be accompanied by the information described in this section: - a) for work involving a tree on District property, the application must include a statement of purpose and rationale for the proposed tree work on District property, including the number and locations of trees involved and the work to be performed, and must describe the cutting and/or removal methods to be used; - b) for work involving a protected tree on private property, the application must include a report from a certified arborist and/or a certified tree risk assessor, if applicable, stating the purpose and rationale for the proposed tree work; the report should include the following:
+- 12. An application for a tree permit in connection with any of the following shall be accompanied by the information described in this section: - a) for work involving a tree on District property, the application must include a statement of purpose and rationale for the proposed tree work on District property, including the number and locations of trees involved and the work to be performed, and must describe the cutting and/or removal methods to be used:

-consent from the owner of the tree, in writing;

-ii. consent from all owners of the tree, in writing, where the tree straddles a property line(s);

-i-iii. a description of the proposed work;

-- ii-iv. \\a site plan indicating the location of tree or trees to be cut or removed; - iii.v. an inventory of all protected trees and large-diameter trees and a description of all topographic and hydrographic features, ancillary structures, permanent structures, roads and other pertinent features on the subject property; - iv-vi. a description of the cutting and/or removal methods to be used and the tree protection measures that shall be used to protect any retained trees; - v.vii. where tree(s) are on sloping terrain, a report signed by a registered professional engineer, geoscientist or forester that any proposed pruning or removal shall not result in an increased risk or danger of flooding, erosion or slope instability; - vi.viii. a proposed replanting plan indicating the location, species, size, and class of tree(s) or vegetation to be planted; and viii.ix.\a copy of any applicable federal or provincial approval if required;

-- c) for work involving a large-diameter tree on private property, the application must include: - i. a report from a certified tree risk assessor, if the tree is to be declared hazardous; - ii. a description of the proposed work; - iii. a site plan indicating the location of tree or trees to be cut or removed; - iv. an inventory of all protected trees and large-diameter trees and a description of all topographic and hydrographic features, ancillary structures, permanent structures, roads and other pertinent features on the subject property; - v. a description of the cutting and/or removal methods to be used and the tree protection measures that shall be used to protect any retained trees;

-- vi. a proposed replanting plan indicating the location, species, size, and class of tree(s) or vegetation to be planted; and - vii. a copy of any applicable federal or provincial approval if required; and - d) a proposed replanting plan indicating the location, species, size, and class of tree(s) or vegetation to be planted; - (d)e) notwithstanding the above if a tree exhibits obvious signs of significant damage or disease or is obviously dead the Environmental Protection Officer upon notification from the tree(s) owner shall determine which, if any, of the above requirements apply
+- b) for work involving a protected tree on private property, the application must include a report from a certified arborist and/or a certified tree risk assessor, if applicable, stating the purpose and rationale for the proposed tree work; the report should include the following: - i. consent from the owner of the tree, in writing; - ii. where the stem of the tree straddles one or more property lines, written consent from the owners of each property on which any part of the stem of the tree is located - iii. a description of the proposed work; - iv. a site plan indicating the location of tree or trees to be cut or removed; - v. an inventory of all protected trees and large-diameter trees and a description of all topographic and hydrographic features, ancillary structures, permanent structures, roads and other pertinent features on the subject property; - vi. a description of the cutting and/or removal methods to be used and the tree protection measures that shall be used to protect any retained trees; - vii. where tree(s) are on sloping terrain, a report signed by a registered professional engineer, geoscientist or forester that any proposed pruning or removal shall not result in an increased risk or danger of flooding, erosion or slope instability: - viii. a proposed replanting plan indicating the location, species, size, and class of tree(s) or vegetation to be planted; and - ix. a copy of any applicable federal or provincial approval if required; - c) for work involving a large-diameter tree on private property, the application must include: - i. a report from a certified tree risk assessor, if the tree is to be declared hazardous; - ii. a description of the proposed work; - iii. a site plan indicating the location of tree or trees to be cut or removed; - iv. an inventory of all protected trees and large-diameter trees and a description of all topographic and hydrographic features, ancillary structures, permanent structures, roads and other pertinent features on the subject property; - v. a description of the cutting and/or removal methods to be used and the tree protection measures that shall be used to protect any retained trees; - vi. a proposed replanting plan indicating the location, species, size, and class of tree(s) or vegetation to be planted; and - vii. a copy of any applicable federal or provincial approval if required; and - d) a proposed replanting plan indicating the location, species, size, and class of tree(s) or vegetation to be planted: - e) notwithstanding the above if a tree exhibits obvious signs of significant damage or disease or is obviously dead the Environmental Protection Officer upon notification from the tree(s) owner shall determine which, if any, of the above requirements apply